 People who are obese, but are not recognized as having a disability as a result of their obesity

-Air Canada, information: Medical Assistance Desk, by phone at 1 800 667-4732 or see Air Canada's Travel with an Attendent section on Internet.
+Air Canada: Medical Assistance Desk, by phone at 1 800 667-4732 or see Air Canada's Travel with an Attendent section on Internet.

-West Jet, information: West Jet Sales Super Centre, by phone at 1 877 956-6982 (ask for the Medical Desk) or see West Jet's Additional seating for guests with special needs section on Internet.
+West Jet: West Jet Sales Super Centre, by phone at 1 877 956-6982 (ask for the Medical Desk) or see West Jet's Travelling with a personal attendant section on their website.